James Glickenhaus

-James Glickenhaus (born July 24, 1950) is an American filmmaker, financier, and automotive entrepreneur.
-He directed, wrote, and produced a number of action films during the 1980s and 1990s, including The Exterminator (1980), The Soldier (1982), Shakedown (1988), and the Jackie Chan vehicle The Protector (1985).
-He co-founded the production and distribution company Shapiro-Glickenhaus Entertainment.
+James Glickenhaus (born July 24, 1950) is an American financier, automotive entrepreneur, and former filmmaker.
+He is known to film audiences for having directed, written, and produced a number of action films during the 1980s and '90s, including The Exterminator (1980), The Soldier (1982), Shakedown (1988), and the Jackie Chan vehicle The Protector (1985).
+He co-founded the production and distribution company Shapiro-Glickenhaus Entertainment, which was responsible for several cult classics.

 Since retiring from filmmaking, Glickenhaus has been active in the finance sector and the automotive industry.
 He is the co-founder of the auto manufacturer Scuderia Cameron Glickenhaus and the general partner of Glickenhaus & Co., a family partnership originally started by his father.

-Glickenhaus's automobiles
+Early life

+Glickenhaus was born in New York City and raised in New Rochelle.
+He was educated at University of California, Los Angeles, Antioch College, and Sarah Lawrence College.
+Also, as a child he dreamed to race in the 24hr of Le Mans.

+Filmmaking

+Early in his career, Glickenhause made educational and industrial films.